MichaelHelgesen/my-coding-dictionary/README.md

 # my-coding-dictionary
-Coding terminology in my own words
+Coding terminology in my own words as I understand it.
+So please do not trust! :poop: :skull: